polymonster/hotline/readme.md

 #### Setup Systems

 You can supply `setup` systems to add entities into a scene, when a dynamic code reload happens the world will be cleared and the setup systems will be re-executed.
 This allows changes to setup systems to appear in the live `client`.
-You can add multiple `setup` systems and the will be executed concurrently.
+You can add multiple `setup` systems and they will be executed concurrently.

 ```rust
 #[no_mangle]